-Dalbar, Inc., 1985 - 2022; "Quantitative Analysis of Investor Behavior," 2023, DALBAR, Inc., dalbar.com.
+Dalbar, Inc., 2004 - 2023; "Quantitative Analysis of Investor Behavior," 2024, DALBAR, Inc., dalbar.com.
 Past performance is not a guarantee of future results.
-Dalbar computed the "average stock fund investor return" by using industry cashflow reports from the Investment Company Institute.
-The "average stock fund return" figure represents the average return for all funds listed in Lipper's U.S. diversified equity fund classification model.
-All DALBAR returns were computed using the S&P 500 Index.
+An index is unmanaged and not available for direct investment.
+Dalbar computed the average stock fund investor return by using industry cash flow reports from the Investment Company Institute.
+The Average Equity Fund Investor is comprised of a universe of both domestic and world equity mutual funds.
+It includes growth, sector, alternative strategy, value, blend, emerging markets, global equity, international equity, and regional equity funds.
 Returns assume reinvestment of dividends and capital gain distributions.
 The fact that buy and hold has been a successful strategy in the past does not quarantee that it will continue to be successful in the future.
 The performance shown is not indicative of any particular investment; CNBC, Warren Buffett, and Bill Gates: Keeping America Great, November 9, 2009.